-Ankle fusions are usually done because of arthritis of the joint which is causing you pain.
-This is usually as a result of a previous injury or wear and tear of the joint.
+Mid-foot fusion is usually carried out because of arthritis of the joint or joints which are causing you pain.
+This is usually as a result of a previous injury or wear and tear of the joint(s).

-Ankle fusion is usually carried out under a general anaesthetic and you should expect to be in hospital for up to two days.
+Mid-foot fusion is usually carried out under a general anaesthetic and you should expect to be in hospital overnight following your surgery.

-Your surgeon makes an incision (cut) to allow access to the joint surfaces, which are then cleared, and possibly reshaped in order to correct a deformity, producing two surfaces that can be joined up using a screw.
+Your surgeon makes an incision (cut) to allow access to the joint surfaces, which are then cleared, and possibly reshaped in order to correct a deformity, producing two surfaces that can be joined up using metalwork.